Frequently asked questions

 Existing account: Complete and return the Brokerage Incoming Account Transfer form along with a copy of a recent account statement, dated within the previous six months.New account:

-- Open your account online.
+- Open your account online, if you don't already have one.
 There is a transfer form included in the new account process.

 - Complete and return the Incoming Account Transfer form, along with a recent account statement (dated within the previous 6 months) The name(s)/title on the account being transferred must match the name(s)/title on the receiving TIAA Brokerage account.